MediaComem/comem-webdev/subjects/angular/README.md

 One of the things you will need to do is **react to user input** (e.g. through forms).
 Let's make our greeting **dynamic** by adding an input field to customize the name.
-Make the following changes to the component:
+Make the following changes to the component in `src/app/app.component.ts`:

 ```ts
 export class AppComponent {